dhis2-chap/ewars_per_district/README.md

 # ewars_per_district for weekly and monthly data

 This model trains on the districts individually and finds the most suitably lag for the climate covariates through optimizing logarithmic scoring (LS).
 A consequence of this is different prediciton horizons for each district, which could be troubelsome in a production enviroment.
-This model is currently not finsihed and is a work in progress.
+This model is currently not finished and is a work in progress.

 Note: The text below is not fully up to speed